 CleanPowerSF is San Francisco’s Community Choice Aggregation program.
 Community Choice Aggregation is a State program that allows cities and counties to partner with their investor-owned utility (PG&E in San Francisco) to deliver cleaner energy to residents and businesses.
 Under these programs, PG&E continues to maintain the power grid, respond to outages and send you your monthly bill.

-Cleaner energy!
+Cleaner energy at competitive rates!
 It’s that simple.
 This is your chance to help save the environment right from the comfort of your home.
-CleanPowerSF reduces your personal carbon footprint and reduces the City’s greenhouse gas emissions.
 By aggregating San Francisco’s demand for energy, CleanPowerSF leverages this demand to generate and source cleaner energy that protects the environment and supports our local economy.
 CleanPowerSF offers cost-effective, cleaner energy alternatives for your homes and businesses.
 Because CleanPowerSF is not-for-profit, ratepayer funds will be reinvested locally in energy efficiency programs and new renewable energy facilities.

 How Your Energy Supply Works Today

 You don’t have a choice in how PG&E generates power.
 Most of PG&E's electricity is generated from nuclear, natural gas and other unspecified energy sources.
-Only 29.5% is actually renewable*.
-PG&E distributes this energy to you through their power lines.
+Only about 29.5%* comes from renewable sources.
+PG&E delivers this energy to you through its power lines.

 CleanPowerSF Energy is Cleaner

-CleanPowerSF generates more of your electricity from cleaner, renewable resources, like solar and wind.
-Our GREEN product contains 35% renewable energy, for your home or business, sourced principally from Bay Area wind energy projects.
+CleanPowerSF generates more of your electricity from cleaner, renewable resources (solar and wind) right here in California.
 This cleaner energy will continue to be delivered to you by PG&E.

-With CleanPowerSF’s GREEN product, the only thing that changes is that you receive cleaner energy at a competitive price.
+With CleanPowerSF’s Green service, the only thing that changes is that you receive cleaner energy at a competitive price.
 PG&E continues to deliver your electricity, maintain the power grid and respond to outages.
 PG&E also continues to send your monthly bill (with CleanPowerSF charges replacing certain PG&E charges).
 CleanPowerSF began automatically delivering this cleaner energy to San Francisco neighborhoods in phases in May 2016.

 Become a Clean Energy Super Hero with SuperGreen!